Clint Dempsey: Personal life

 Dempsey is married to Bethany Keegan Dempsey.
-They have five children and live in Pinehurst, North Carolina.
+They have six children and live in Pinehurst, North Carolina.

 Dempsey is a practicing Catholic.
-He grew up in a Catholic family going to church every Sunday with his grandmother.
-He has spoken about his faith saying, "I play to the best of my abilities and am thankful for the many opportunities and amazing success God has given me.
+He grew up in a Catholic family, going to church every Sunday with his grandmother.
+He has spoken about his faith, saying: "I play to the best of my abilities and am thankful for the many opportunities and amazing success God has given me.
 Through it all, I want to do right, not make mistakes, and live a life that is pleasing to Him."

 Dempsey is a fan of the NFL's Houston Texans.
 Although not known for his fandom of hockey, he sounded the siren before the Carolina Hurricanes 2022 Stanley Cup Playoffs Round 2, Game 5 matchup against the New York Rangers in Raleigh, North Carolina, on May 27, 2022.

 Music

 One of Dempsey's passions outside of soccer is hip hop music.
-Using the alias "Deuce", he, along with fellow Texas rappers XO and the late Houston rapper Big Hawk from the Screwed Up Click, is featured rapping the song "Don't Tread" in a Nike soccer advertising campaign for the 2006 World Cup with the intention to showcase both the sport's working-class roots and the United States team ahead of the World Cup.
-The song's video is dedicated to his sister Jennifer, who, at age 16, was suddenly struck with a brain aneurysm, which proved fatal.
+Using the alias "Deuce", he, along with fellow Texas rappers XO and the late Houston rapper Big Hawk from the Screwed Up Click, is featured rapping the song "Don't Tread" in a Nike soccer advertising campaign for the 2006 World Cup, with the intention to showcase both the sport's working-class roots and the United States team ahead of the World Cup.
+The song's video is dedicated to his sister Jennifer.
 The video ends with a shot of Dempsey placing a flower at his sister's grave.

 Endorsements

-Dempsey, along with global cover star Lionel Messi, features on the cover of EA Sports' multi-platform video game FIFA 15 in the U.S. & Canada.
+Dempsey, along with global cover star Lionel Messi, was featured on the cover of EA Sports' multi-platform video game FIFA 15 in the U.S. and Canada.

+Dempsey has been sponsored by sportswear brand Nike throughout his playing career.